 Frequently Asked Questions

-Botox® Injections for underarm hyperhidrosis are available in Johannesburg at the Morningside, Parkhurst, Bedfordview, Fourways and Illovo clinics.
-In Pretoria at Irene and Brooklyn as well as in the Western Cape at Cape Quarter, Claremont, Constantia, Somerset West, Stellenbosch and Willowbridge branches and KwaZulu Natal in Hillcrest and Umhlanga.
+Botox® Injections for underarm hyperhidrosis are available in Johannesburg, Sandton and Pretoria at the Morningside, Parkhurst, Bedfordview, Fourways, West Rand, Illovo, Irene, Brooklyn as well as in the Western Cape at Cape Quarter, Claremont, Constantia, Stellenbosch, Paarl and Willowbridge branches and KwaZulu Natal in Ballito, Durban and Umhlanga.

 Axillary Hyperhidrosis is the medical term for excessive sweating in the armpit of a person.
 This condition involves extreme dripping sweat in the armpits, which is almost totally resistant to all the types of deodorants and other odour controlling medication.

 Sweating is necessary for our body as it maintains core body temperature.
 The human body has 4 million sweat glands distributed on all areas of the skin, with higher concentrations found on the palms, soles, axillae and face.

 Sweating has both thermoregulatory and emotional variants.